What is your job title, and what does that position entail?

 How long have you worked at Olympus, where did you come from?
 A little history of how you got involved with Olympus?

-I’ve been at Olympus since April 2015.
-Scott and I had a common contact in his Vistage group (CEO Peer Program).
+I’ve been with Olympus since April 2015.
+Scott Hendrickson, former founder/owner, and I had a common contact in his Vistage group (CEO Peer Program).
 Scott asked the group if anyone had a CFO they’d recommend and our common contact recommended me.
 At the end of 2018, Scott promoted me to President.

 What do you like best about working at Olympus?

-It’s a combination of the people at Olympus, industry, fast growth historically and future growth we’re expecting and planning for.
+It’s a combination of the people at Olympus, interesting and exciting automation industry, and future growth we’re expecting and planning for.

 Describe a little of your past history.

-After graduating from Claremont McKenna College I became an auditor at Deloitte & Touche in Los Angeles and then at Grant Thornton in Portland.
+After graduating from Claremont McKenna College I became an auditor at Deloitte & Touche in Los Angeles and later moved to Portland where I worked for Grant Thornton.
 I knew public accounting was not for me, so I went to work for a startup, Stormwater Management as the VP of Operations and Finance.
 Ten years later, we sold the company and I became the COO of the Stormwater Division for the billion-dollar parent company.
-They wanted me to relocate to the corporate headquarters in West Chester, OH.
-I had no desire to move to Ohio, so I left the company after a year and a half.
-Since then, I’ve served as a Contract CFO for numerous small companies that wanted the help of a CFO but didn’t need one full time.
+I left a couple years later to start my own Contract CFO consulting business working with small to midsize companies.
+That’s how I eventually found the opportunity at Olympus.